SAP-samples/fsm-extension-sample/README.md

 ## Disclaimer

 Do not use the samples or parts of them in your productive code.
 The samples are minimal viable products that do not follow any security, performance, or quality standards.
-If you develop your own extension, please make sure that your extension follows security, performance, and quality standards.
-There will be no support if you use code from the samples in your productive environment.
+If you develop your own extension, please make sure that it follows those standards.
+There will be no support if you use code from this repository in your productive environment.

 ## Prerequisite for Using the Samples

 To run the sample extensions, you need access to SAP Field Service Management.
 You can find more information about getting access in the [SAP Field Service Management – SAP Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).
-.

 ## Using the Samples

 ### Using the Samples Locally

 The easiest way to use the samples without using Git is to download the ZIP file containing the current version.
 You can download the ZIP file either by using the link below or by choosing **Download ZIP** on the repository page.